Finitary coding and Gaussian concentration for random fields: Applications and examples

-\begin{remark} It was established by \cite{foss/tweedie/1998} that, for Markov chains on general state spaces, the existence of a coupling-from-the-past simulation algorithm is equivalent to uniform ergodicity.
-A notable implication of Theorem~\ref{prop:equiv_Markov} is thus that geometrically ergodic Markov chains which fail to be uniformly ergodic provide concrete examples of finitary processes that cannot arise from any coupling-from-the-past construction. \end{remark}
+\begin{remark} Foss and Tweedie \cite{foss/tweedie/1998} proved that for Markov chains on general state spaces, the existence of a CFTP algorithm is equivalent to uniform ergodicity.
+Thus Theorem~\ref{prop:equiv_Markov} shows that geometrically ergodic chains that are not uniformly ergodic provide natural examples of finitary processes that cannot arise from a CFTP construction. \end{remark}